greg-raven/grus/_posts/2021-09-15-requesting-appointment-of-a-special-counsel.md

 A special counsel should immediately be appointed because the Justice Department is conflicted investigating any matter that could implicate President Biden or his immediate family.

-I, the undersigned citizen of the U.S., Greg Raven, residing in Apple Valley, CA, hereby demand that a special counsel be named to investigate all the facts, evidence, and credible allegations related to overseas “pay-to-play” corruption involving Hunter Biden and his father, Resident Joe Biden.
+I, the undersigned citizen of the U.S., Greg Raven, residing in Apple Valley, CA, hereby demand that a special counsel be named to investigate all the facts, evidence, and credible allegations related to overseas "pay-to-play" corruption involving Hunter Biden and his father, Resident Joe Biden.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA